 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

-Performance of Contract means processing your data where it is necessary for the performance of a contract to which you are a party, or which involves you (i.e. with your employer or a supplier) or to take steps at your request before entering into such a contract.
+· Performance of Contract means processing your data where it is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract.

-• Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors, credit reference agencies and insurers based in the UK who provide consultancy, banking, legal, insurance and accounting services.
+· Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based within the UK who provide consultancy, banking, legal, insurance and accounting services to us.

 YOUR LEGAL RIGHTS